Spectral State Compression of Markov Processes: Markov Rank, Aggregability, and Lumpability

-If the Markov chain is lumpable, it has eigenvectors that are block structured and equal to indicators functions of the subsets \citep{e2008optimal}.
+If the Markov chain is lumpable, it has eigenvectors that are block structured and equal to indicators functions of the subsets \cite{e2008optimal}.
 However, a lumpable Markov chain is not necessarily low-rank.
 There may exist other eigenvectors corresponding to local dynamics within a subset.
 See Figure \ref{fig:illustration} for an example of Markov chain that is lumpable but not exactly low-rank.
 We show that the lumpable Markov chain has the following decomposition. \begin{Proposition}[Decomposition of Lumpable Markov Chains] Let the Markov chain with transition matrix $\bP\in \mathbb{R}^{p\times p}$ be lumpable with respect to a partition $\Omega_1\ldots,\Omega_r$.
-Then there exists $\bP_1,\bP_2$ such that $\bP = \bP_1 + \bP_2$ and $\bP_1 \bP_2^\top = 0,$ where $\bP_1$ can be written as
+Then there exist $\bP_1,\bP_2$ such that $\bP = \bP_1 + \bP_2$ and $\bP_1 \bP_2^\top = 0,$ where $\bP_1$ can be written as

 where $\bZ = [\mathbf{1}_{ \Omega_1},\ldots, \mathbf{1}_{ \Omega_r}]\in \mathbb{R}^{p\times r}$, $\bar{\bP}\in \mathbb{R}^{r\times r}$ is the stochastic matrix such that $ \bar{\bP}_{kl} = \mathbb{P}(X_{t+1}\in \Omega_l \mid X_t\in\Omega_k )$.
 Let the SVD of $\bP_1$ be $\bP_1 = \bU_{P_1}\bSigma_{P_1}\bV_{P_1}^\top$.
-Then $ \hbox{Span}(\bU_{P_1} ) = \hbox{Span}(\bV_{P_1} )$, $(\bU_{P_1})_{[i, :]} = (\bU_{P_1})_{[i', :]}$ and $(\bV_{P_1})_{[i, :]} = (\bV_{P_1})_{[i', :]}$ for any $i, i'\in \Omega_k$ and $k\in[r]$. \end{Proposition}
+Then $(\bU_{P_1})_{[i, :]} = (\bU_{P_1})_{[i', :]}$ and $(\bV_{P_1})_{[i, :]} = (\bV_{P_1})_{[i', :]}$ for any $i, i'\in \Omega_k$ and $k\in \{1,\ldots, r\}$. \end{Proposition}

-Though seeming similar, lumpability and aggregatability are distinct concepts.
-According to Prop.\ \ref{pr:state-aggregatable}, aggregatability is closely related to blockwise structures of the left Markov features, while according to Prop.\ \ref{pr:lumpability}, lumpability is related to structures of the Markov features of $\bP_1$ instead of the full transition matrix.
-Neither of the two properties is a special case of the other one.
+Lumpability is a more general concept and it contains aggregability as a special case.
+According to Prop.\ \ref{pr:state-aggregatable}, aggregability is closely related to blockwise structures of the left Markov features, while according to Prop.\ \ref{pr:lumpability}, lumpability is related to structures of the Markov features of $\bP_1$ instead of the full transition matrix.

-Part of the results stated in Props.\ \ref{pr:representability}-\ref{pr:lumpability} are known in various literatures cited above.
+Part of the results stated in Props.\ \ref{pr:representability}-\ref{pr:lumpability} are known in various works cited above.
 For completeness, we provide their proofs in Section \ref{sec:suppA} of the supplementary materials.
 In summary, the spectral decomposition of Markov processes plays a central role in many reduced-order models.
 Therefore the estimation of low-rank Markov models provides a natural venue towards state compression.